Installing Kodi on a Raspberry Pi 3 is an easy enough task with the right tools. It is also one of the more fun and useful projects for the Pi 3.

 14… It will start the setup and finish the install

 15… It will ask some basic setup questions such as language and skin.
-The OSMC skin can be used or the default Kodi Confluence skin for the standard Kodi interface.
+The OSMC Skin can be used or the default Kodi Estuary Skin for a standard Kodi interface.

 Kodi will now be installed to your Raspberry Pi, the next step is to setup add-ons which give it functionality.